jliocsar/elizabeth/readme.md

 ## How it works

-For the styles, this boilerplate currently uses a customized [Bun plugin for PostCSS](https://github.com/jliocsar/elizabeth/blob/main/plugins/compressed-static-build.ts) to compile `.css` _and_ compress them using `gzip` together with the other static files (images, fonts, scripts etc) at the application start up/build time, outputting these files to `public` (build results are ignored by default).
+For the styles/static files, this boilerplate currently uses a customized [Bun plugin for PostCSS](https://github.com/jliocsar/elizabeth/blob/main/plugins/compressed-static-build.ts) to compile `.css` _and_ compress them using `gzip` at the application start up/build time, outputting these files to `public` (build results are ignored by default).

-The boilerplate also includes a `cli build` command that will fetch and minify the `htmx`/`hyperscript` JS files at build time, outputting them to `public/external/app.js` (also ignored by default).
+The boilerplate also includes a `cli build` command that will fetch and minify the `htmx`/`hyperscript` JS files at build time, outputting them to `public/external/app.js` (also ignored and compressed by default).

 Both are ran before the `start`/`dev` commands (currently changing `css` files _does not_ trigger a reload).

-The [`Layout`](https://github.com/jliocsar/elizabeth/blob/main/src/components/layout/index.tsx) component is used on each page of the application to include the built style/script files.
+The [`Layout`](https://github.com/jliocsar/elizabeth/blob/main/packages/web/src/components/layout/index.tsx) component is used on each page of the application to include the built style/script files.

-Load speeds are currently quite fast as all JS/CSS files are grabbed from the application's server (gzipped by the [`compressed-static-build` Bun plugin](https://github.com/jliocsar/elizabeth/blob/main/plugins/compressed-static-build.ts)), but I'm still trying to figure out the best approach to do this.

 ---